 What Is the Acceptable Moisture Level in Wood?

-The acceptable moisture level in wood depends on the final use of the wood, the type and thickness of the wood, and the average relative humidity (RH) in the environment where the wood is to be used.
+The acceptable moisture levels in wood depend on the final use of the wood, the type and thickness of the wood, and the average relative humidity (RH) in the environment where the wood is to be used.
 Based on common guidelines or recommendations, the acceptable moisture level for wood objects used indoors is generally 6% to 8% for wood flooring, 6% to 9% furniture, and 9% to 14% for construction.

 Moisture Content in Wood